lattirust/lattirust/BLOGPOST.md

 This project marks an advancement in accelerating Lattirust, a library dedicated to safe and efficient lattice-based cryptography.
 We have pinpointed the operations most crucial for acceleration and devised a comprehensive strategy for their implementation on GPU.
 The integration of the library with the ICICLE framework has been particularly advantageous during the prototyping and development phases.
 This framework, which conveniently includes Rust bindings, has proven very useful in navigating and adapting the Lattirust ecosystem.
 It has facilitated the identification of optimization opportunities, informed software engineering decisions, and, most importantly, the construction of preliminary benchmarks for the accelerated operations.
 Consequently, it has significantly reduced the time required to develop a functional version of the accelerated library.

-Our implementation of GPU-accelerated operations demonstrates the feasibility and substantial performance enhancements achievable through GPU acceleration in lattice-based cryptographic protocols.
-However, ICICLE is not yet the ultimate solution for accelerating a library like Lattirust.
-Its current implementation is still in its early stages, supporting a limited set of algebraic structures and operations, primarily tailored to zero-knowledge proofs.
-Furthermore, although Ingonyama, the company behind ICICLE, asserts that their framework is designed to be extensible, their CUDA backend is not open-source, unlike their CPU implementation.
-This limitation restricts our ability to customize and optimize the GPU kernels for our specific use case.
+Our implementation of GPU-accelerated operations highlights the feasibility and significant performance gains achievable in lattice-based cryptographic protocols through GPU acceleration.
+However, ICICLE is not yet the definitive solution for accelerating a library like Lattirust.
+Its current development is still in its early stages, supporting a limited range of algebraic structures and operations, with a primary focus on zero-knowledge proofs.
+Additionally, while the CPU implementation of ICICLE is fully open source, the CUDA backend is currently designated as "delayed open-source."
+Ingonyama intends to release the backend under an MIT license once the integration reaches a stable state.
+This limitation restricts the ability to customize and fine-tune the GPU kernels for specific use cases, which could otherwise enhance performance further.
+Despite these constraints, we have worked closely with Ingonyama’s team to mitigate the impact of these limitations, ensuring meaningful progress in adapting ICICLE for our requirements.

 An area where ICICLE proves particularly useful is in managing complex algebraic structures.
 In the context of GPUs, the infrastructure required for these structures can vary significantly based on the configurations.
 Implementing cryptographic algorithms across different rings and fields necessitates customized approaches to address the distinct arithmetic properties and operational requirements of each algebraic structure.
 For finite fields, operations typically involve modular arithmetic with a prime modulus.
 Since GPUs do not natively support modular arithmetic, efficient implementation strategies are necessary.
 When working with rings, such as integers modulo n or polynomial rings, the arithmetic operations often become more complex.
 They may involve more complex arithmetic, such as polynomial multiplication or operations with composite moduli.
 Implementing these operations efficiently on GPUs requires specialized algorithms that can exploit parallelism.
 Furthermore, accross all implementations, memory bandwidth & latency, as well as, precision and numerical stability are critical considerations to take into account.
-The idea of Ingonyama's ICICLE framework is to provide a unified interface for these operations, allowing developers to focus on the cryptographic protocols rather than the low-level GPU optimizations.
+The idea of Ingonyama's ICICLE framework is to provide a unified interface for these operations, allowing developers to focus on the cryptographic protocols rather than the low-level GPU optimizations.Besides, as mentioned in previous sections, Ingonyama plans to include a Metal/Apple Silicon backend in the future [ADD REF](), which would be beneficial on many aspects.
+Unlike CUDA, which relies on discrete memory architectures, Metal's unified memory model allows both the CPU and GPU to access the same memory pool without requiring costly data transfers.
+This eliminates the significant overhead associated with repeated CPU-to-GPU and GPU-to-CPU transfers, a major bottleneck in CUDA workflows, particularly when CPU computation is needed as a fallback.
+The unified memory advantage in Metal drastically improves performance for mixed workloads by reducing latency and simplifying memory management.
+For example, in workflows where data must be frequently accessed or modified by both the CPU and GPU, Metal avoids the need for explicit memory copying, resulting in near-zero transfer costs.
+This efficiency was highlighted in performance benchmarks performed by Ingonyama [ADD REF](), where Metal consistently outperformed CUDA, especially in tasks involving iterative data exchanges.
+Additionally, Metal's unified memory model aligns well with the requirements of Izero-knowledge proof computations, which often involve heavy interaction between different computational components.

 In the perspective of improving and maintaining a high-quality infrastructure for the acceleration of Lattirust, we foresee several areas for future exploration and improvement.
 One area is to continue the close collaboration with Ingonyama to ensure that they offer the right infrastructure and implementations for Lattirust's specific needs.
 This collaboration entails providing detailed feedback on the limitations and bottlenecks of the current system, as well as offering precise specifications for new features or optimizations.
 On one hand, engaging in such a dialogue would help Ingonyama refine their frameworks and ensure that they are aligned with the practical requirements of lattice-based cryptographic acceleration, on the other hand, this collaboration brings Lattirust one step closer to standardization.
 Another critical area for future work relates to the quality and reliability of GPU-accelerated software.
 Subtle synchronization bugs in GPU programs can lead to intermittent failures, jeopardizing the reliability of cryptographic computations.
 Additionally, sub-optimal programming practices can result in performance bugs, causing underutilization of GPUs, which are inherently resource-intensive and power-hungry.
 Future work will involve a thorough analysis of synchronization mechanisms and a systematic approach to identify and mitigate performance bottlenecks in GPU programs.
 This could include the exploration of a tool named iGUARD, which can pinpoint synchronization bugs to programmers [ADD REF]() and ScopeAdvice, which can help programmers find performance bugs due to over and redundant synchronization in GPU programs [ADD REF]().